Free Guide | Emergency Food Buyer's Guide - Best Food Types, Storage Methods and Exactly What to BuyDownload Now →

 The 10.25 Lodge is a classic.
 This is the skillet size that most people have if they have any cast iron at all.
 I have two of them because they are so versatile and inexpensive.
 I can often manage to lift it full of food with just one hand, but it is still nice to have two hands on it.
 Unlike some brands, Lodge remembers to have the assist on their smaller pan too!
 This is the ideal size for making a cake of cornbread.

 Loaf pans are a must in my house.
 I use these to make homemade bread, meatloaf, lasagna for 2, and small casseroles.
 I like loaf pans for cooking for just two people.
 The size is convenient and means I don’t waste a lot of food because I cooked too much.
 If I want to feed 4, I can always use the second one.
 This loaf pan is the 8″x4″ size just to clarify.
-I am not aware of a larger loaf pan from Lodge but there are larger ones or ceramic lined cast iron loaf pans made in France and available on Amazon.
+I am not aware of a larger loaf pan from Lodge but there are larger ones or ceramic lined cast iron loaf pans made in France.
 Shop around a bit because some of the high-quality foreign made cast iron is quite expensive.
 The heavy shipping weight doesn’t help the cost any.

 The 5 qt size is great.
 The lid will also fit your 10.25 skillets, so that is nice sometimes.
 This size is big enough to feed a lot of people and will fit on a smaller wood stove so you can cook meals on those cold winter days when you are keeping the fire stoked all the time anyway!
 There is nothing like the smell of chili or a rich stew cooking on your wood stove, and it helps save electricity or propane depending on how you usually cook.
 If your house is like mine, you may find that baking in the oven and having your wood stove going is too much heat even if it is particularly frigid outside.